Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 **Note**: The `cray-crus-` pod is expected to be in the Init state until slurm and munge are installed.
 In particular, this will be the case if you are executing this as part of the validation after completing the [CSM Platform Install](006-CSM-PLATFORM-INSTALL.md).
 If in doubt, you can validate the CRUS service using the [CMS Validation Tool](#cms-validation-utility).
-If the CRUS check passes using that tool, you don't need to worry about the `cray-crus-` pod state.
+If the CRUS check passes using that tool, you do not need to worry about the `cray-crus-` pod state.

 <a name="pet-ncnpostgreshealthchecks"></a>